 Upflow or Horizontal units are shipped with the induced draft blower discharging from the top of the furnace. ("Top" is as viewed for an upflow installation.)
 The induced draft blower can be rotated 90 degrees with the (0270F01119) chimney transition bottom kit for Category I venting.
-For horizontal installations, a four inch single wall pipe can be used to extend the induced draft blower outlet 1/2" beyond the furnace cabinet.
-THIS PRODUCT IS NOT DESIGNED FOR COUNTERCLOCK-WISE INDUCED DRAFT BLOWER ROTATION.
+For upflow models installed vertically or horizontally, a four inch single wall pipe can be used to extend the induced draft blower outlet 1/2" beyond the furnace cabinet.
+THIS PRODUCT IS NOT DESIGNED FOR COUNTERCLOCKWISE INDUCED DRAFT BLOWER ROTATION.

 Vent the furnace in accordance with the National Fuel Gas Code NFPA 54/ANSI Z223.1 - latest edition.
-In Canada, vent the furnace in accordance with the National Standard of Canada, CAN/CSA B149.1 and CAN/CSA B149.2 - latest editions and amendments.